lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session11_see.md

 2. Test your team’s plan against your individual and shared, team vision.
 3. Apply your team’s plan in clinical decisions.

-# In-session Exercise (30 minutes): Connect learning and decisions from experiments to original team vision, question, and need
+# In-session Exercise (30 minutes):
+  ## **Connect learning and decisions from experiments to original team vision, question, and need**

-1. What shared vision did the team decide on in session 1?
+1. What shared vision did the team decide on in *MTL* session 1?

-2. What team need and questions did we identify?
+2. What team need and question did we identify?

 3. What hypotheses did we test?

-4. What insights we will keep in mind as we make clinic decisions?
+4. What insights will we keep in mind as we make clinic decisions?

 5. What new approaches or targets do we want to focus on?